-Make back to school (or back to work) easy with this pretty and compact lunch bag.
+Make back to school (or back to work) easy with this pretty and compact lunch bag sewing pattern.
 It’s not too big to throw in your a tote or a backpack and go.

 I used insulbright batting between the fabric layers to help keep food cold (or warm), and there’s hook and loop tape (velcro) all the way across the top so it closes securely.

 The pleated bottom stands up on it’s own and is about 7 1/2’’ tall and 9’’ wide.

 The loops at the top form handles plus make it easy to pull it open.